gristlabs/grist-help/help/creating-doc.md

 Each document can store different kinds of data, so think of it as a collection of *related* data.

 You can start from scratch or import existing data.
-Click the Add New button on the home screen and choose either "Create empty document" or "Import document".
+Click the "Add New" button on the home screen and choose either "Create empty document" or "Import document".

 *![add-new-menu](images/add-new-menu.png)*